Home » Type » Condiment » How To Make Tahini

 top down view of sesame seeds in a wooden bowl.

-Tahini (sesame seed paste) is made with hulled sesame seeds (white or black).
-You can opt to toast the sesame seeds or use them raw (I typically use raw).
+Tahini is made with unhulled or hulled sesame seeds (white or black).
+Unhulled sesame seeds contain more vitamins and minerals, but hulled are less bitter in taste.
+You can lightly toast the sesame seeds or use them raw (I typically use raw).
 Some tahini recipes add oil, but I prefer my tahini to be oil-free.
 It doesn’t need anything other than sesame seeds and maybe a pinch of salt!

-Hulled sesame seeds can be found at most large grocery stores.
-Some stores sell them in bulk, so be sure to check the bulk section.
-You can also purchase them online.
+Sesame seeds can be found at most large grocery stores.
+Some stores sell them in the bulk section.
+Also, you can purchase them online.
 For this recipe, I’ve used Bob’s Red Mill Sesame Seeds.
 I also recommend Anthony’s Hulled Sesame Seeds from Amazon (affiliate link).

+Is tahini healthy?
 Yes, not only is tahini delicious and versatile, but it’s healthy and nutritious.
-The main ingredient, sesame seeds, is rich in calcium and important B vitamins!
+The main ingredient, sesame seeds, are rich in calcium and important B vitamins!
 Plus, they contain essential omega 3 & 6 and beneficial trace elements like copper, magnesium, iron, phosphorus, and manganese.
+Read more about healthy benefits at Healthline.com.

 side by side photos showing the process of making tahini.